rsyoo/info550/README.md

 `make install` will download the required packages to run the analysis.

-`make clean.Rdata` will clean the raw data for the analysis.
+`make clean.txt` will clean the raw data for the analysis.

 `make fig1.png` will create the scatterplot of birthweight by maternal age.